sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model-sample.md

 1. Sign in to [Azure Machine Learning studio](https://ml.azure.com).
 Use the information provided to you to activate the private preview.
 1. Select **Go to workspace** for your workspace.
 If you don't have one, select **Create workspace** and follow the steps to create one.
 Once created, select **Go to workspace**.

+    > [!NOTE]
+    > Use a workspace that isn't secured behind a virtual network.

 1. To train your first model, select **Try it out**.
 1. Select  **Classification - Scikit-learn - Iris dataset**.
 This example will build a model to classify different species of iris flowers by using the Iris dataset.
 1. Select **Show job details** to see more about the job that will run.
 Scroll down to view the data, along with a preview of the first five rows of data.